Who Are The Gentiles Of The Bible

 The New Testament marks a significant shift in the relationship between Jews and Gentiles.
 With the coming of Jesus Christ, the gospel message was no longer limited to the Jewish people but was offered to all, regardless of their ethnic or cultural background.
 Jesus himself ministered to Gentiles, such as the Roman centurion and the Syrophoenician woman, demonstrating that God's love and mercy extended to all.

 After Jesus' ascension, the apostles, initially hesitant, began to preach the gospel to Gentiles.
-The conversion of Cornelius, a Roman centurion, in Acts 10 is a pivotal moment, as it showed that God had "granted to the Gentiles also the repentance that leads to life."
+The conversion of Cornelius, a Roman centurion, in Acts 10 is a key moment, as it showed that God had "granted to the Gentiles also the repentance that leads to life."
 The apostle Paul, in particular, became the "apostle to the Gentiles," dedicating his life to spreading the gospel throughout the Roman Empire.

 The Inclusion of Gentiles and its Implications